RahafMuwaed/Saudi-Aramco-2222.SR-PySpark-Power-BI-Analysis/README.md

 ### 2.1 Source

-- The main dataset is a CSV file downloaded from a **public financial data website** (e.g. Tadawul/Yahoo Finance).
+- The main dataset is a CSV file downloaded from a **public financial data website** (Yahoo Finance).
 - File name used in the notebook:
   `data/raw/2222.SR.csv`